 Clinical waste is deemed as such by the Controlled Waste Regulations 20121 or by a medical professional such as a Doctor, Consultant or District Nurse.
 This waste may be hazardous to any person coming into contact with it and therefore must be collected and disposed of appropriately.

 Clinical waste produced by medical practitioners

-Corby Borough Council are not responsible for the collection and disposal arrangements of clinical waste within the borough, if the health authority is undertaking treatment of patients in the home.
+Corby and Kettering Borough Council are not responsible for the collection and disposal arrangements of clinical waste within the borough, if the health authority is undertaking treatment of patients in the home.
 The health authority must ensure the necessary arrangements are in place for the collection/disposal of this waste themselves or by using a third-party contractor.